 Investigators conclude that asymptomatic carriers increased the duration of the pandemic.
 Every patient should be tested for COVID-19.

-“The proportion of SARS-CoV-2 patients who were asymptomatic varied over the duration of the study but trended up from 20% at the onset of the study period to 60% at the end.”
+After reviewing 2882 COVID-19 tests, investigators found that 103 individuals tested positive for the disease, with 65 (63%) exhibiting symptoms and 38 (37%) considered asymptomatic.
+“The proportion of SARS-CoV-2 patients who were asymptomatic varied over the duration of the study but trended up from 20% at the onset of the study period to 60% at the end,” investigators wrote.

+Investigators concluded that asymptomatic carriers increased the duration of the pandemic.
 “The reason that we currently isolate asymptomatic and symptomatic SARS-CoV-2 patients in the hospital is based on the indirect finding that they shed live virus,” the study states.
 “Thus, the premise of isolating asymptomatic positive patients is to contain the shedding of live virus.”

 The most common reasons for admitting asymptomatic patients were trauma or childbirth.
 Investigators also found some socioeconomic factors involved.

 “Known risk factors for COVID-19 include persons frequently in congregate settings with an increased likelihood of close contact,” the study states.
 “The risk factors were exemplified in our population as pregnancy, poverty, and crowding.
 These clusters represented a group of pregnant Hispanic patients from one area, and additional clusters of both symptomatic and asymptomatic patients in densely populated urban parts of [Louisville].
 This type of information could contribute to outbreak investigations by a health department.”